Having someone s physical company might not be enough to get rid of feelings

 How Can Therapy Help

-If you are both committed to making your relationship work, couples
+If you are both committed to making your relationship work, couples therapy

-help from a professional can be beneficial in cases where you yourself
+professional can be beneficial in cases where you yourself can t help it

-can t help it anymore.
-Couples therapy is something that you can look
+anymore.
+Couples therapy is something that you can look into.
+It needs a

-into.
-It needs a trained professional to help you understand and deal
+trained professional to help you understand and deal with the problems you and

-with the problems you and your partner deal with.
-If you are considering
+your partner deal with.
+If you are considering therapy, it is important to

-comfortable with your therapist and be able to trust them.
+also feel comfortable with your therapist and be able to trust them.
 The

 professional tries their best to get you and your partner to share your